xaenic/xaenic/README.md

 ## 🌟 Fun Fact

 I'm a huge anime fan!
-My favorite series is [Your Favorite Anime].
+My favorite series is [Summertime Rendering].
 Feel free to recommend some cool anime to me! 🌸

 ---

-Feel free to customize and add more sections based on your preferences.
-Enjoy showcasing your skills and personality on your GitHub profile! 😊